 Note: If you plan to have a print lab fulfill your orders, you may want to see how the vendor describes their own products so you can use the same selling points to market yours.

 4. You will also see in the above screen shot 2.
 Specify size and options, where you must specify either height and width (English units only - i.e. inches) or a custom size.
 The print size is for your internal use only and is not displayed to buyers, so you should clearly indicate size in the Product Name (e.g. "8x10 Signed Print" or "20x30cm Print") so buyers are informed of their options when shopping.

 Custom size descriptions can be up to 20 characters long.
 This is useful if you prefer metric or special sizes (e.g. "A4" or "30x20cm").
 Please note if the custom size field is used, the buyer will not be able to select his or her own crop when checking out.
 If you are creating a self-fulfilled item defined as a product (as opposed to a print), you may opt to define the image's dimensions, but it's not required in this case.

 Note: Although height and width are not required if you specify a custom size, they are useful for ensuring proper sorting of the options.
 For instance, if you are offering an "A4" self-fulfill print in addition to standard EZ Prints sizes, entering the correct dimensions for your print in inches (in this case, 8.3 x 11.7) will place your print after "8x10" prints, but before "11x14" prints.

-5. Lastly on this page, indicate your print or product's finish options, which will be displayed to the buyer.
+5. Lastly on this page, if you chose a print as your item type, you will indicate your the finish options, which will be displayed to the buyer.
 These include: